rouenlee29/pulsifi/README.md

 1. At time t, the python script will ingest data that is produced at time t-1 from the relational database.
 Example: if it is a daily ingestion, then on 02-Jan-2010, the python script will ingest data updated at 01-Jan-2010.
 - To access a relational database like PostgreSQL with python, we can use a package like `Psycopg2`

-2. Append the newly ingested data to a raw table in the data lake (example, Amazon s3, HDFS, Google Cloud storage).
+2. Append the newly ingested data to a raw table in the data lake (example: Amazon s3, HDFS, Google Cloud storage).

 3. Deduplicate the records by primary key, i.e. if two records have the same primary key, take the record with the latest updated date.